IT Administrator's Guide to Remote Cyber Security

 Understanding Compliance Maintains Consistency

 Cybersecurity awareness tips aren’t just about how to use a device and remote access.
-It’s helpful for employees to have a basic understanding of relevant regulatory guidelines as well, especially if a business operates in retail, healthcare, or financial industries.
+It’s helpful for employees to have a basic understanding of relevant regulatory guidelines as well, especially if a business operates in retail, cybersecurity in healthcare, or financial industries.

 Employees do not need to know every detail of guidelines, but they should know where to go to find them and who to ask if they have concerns.
 Some compliance measures require additional employee training on regulations to ensure proper usage.